Gibson Hummingbird: Models

-Historical Models
+Historical models

 The first wave of Hummingbirds came with a solid Sitka spruce top and solid mahogany back.
 The sides are mahogany, but not all of them are solid, many are laminated.
 They have adjustable rosewood or ceramic saddles, three-ply maple bridge plates, single X-bracing, engraved hummingbird-butterfly trumpet-flower pickguards with two points on the upper treble bout and one point level with the bridge, as well as bound fretboards with double parallelogram inlays, a crown peghead inlay on the headstock, golden green button tulip tuners, and a cherryburst (a.k.a. cherry sunburst) finish.

 A limited number of Hummingbirds produced in 1962 and 1963 have maple backs and sides.
 A natural top with cherry back-and-sides finish was available in 1963.
 Also since then, the size of the pickguard has been slightly reduced.

-Some Hummingbirds produced in 1965 had their sides around the neck and at the endpin painted black to hide where Gibson had over-sanded the body, and sanded through the top layer of the mahogany laminated sides.

 During 1965 the nut width decreased from 1 11/16 to 1 5/8 and in 1968 the bottom belly bridge became more square.
 At the same time the bracing became bulkier, which somewhat altered the sound of the guitar.
 A percentage of Hummingbirds with tobacco sunburst finish were produced and the pickguards were attached with five screws for between one and two years.

 A double X-bracing has been used between 1971 and the mid-80's.

 Since 1970, the saddles are no longer adjustable, and the necks are made of laminated three-piece mahogany.
 The fretboard inlays were changed to block ones, then restored to double parallelograms in 1984.

-Mass Production Models
+Mass production models

-Standard Models
+Standard models

 The name of standard models varies during the years, which could be simply Hummingbird with no suffix, Hummingbird Modern Classic or Hummingbird Standard.
 They often have AA or AAA-grade solid Sitka spruce tops, with mahogany back and sides.
 A Hummingbird of this category features a rosewood fretboard with double parallelogram inlays, a crown peghead inlay headstock, nickel Grover Rotomatic tuners and a custom-made Hummingbird tortoiseshell pickguard.
 An L.R.
 Baggs Element Active pickup system is also installed.
 This model is available in different cherryburst variations from strong orange to almost yellow, heritage cherryburst and natural finishes.
 They are also seen in wine red and black.

-Vintage Models
+Vintage models

 Hummingbird Vintage, or formally Hummingbird True Vintage, features a vintage appearance and sound, from its "thermally cured" spruce top.
 It also has gold Gotoh green button tulip tuners and a vintage cherryburst finish, which make the guitar resemble its 1960s ancestors.
 Also it has the famous, often adored, pickguard wildlife motif engraved and hand-painted, not embedded as the standard.
 The vintage model has no electronics from the factory.